|

 How to Remove Flame Retardants From Clothes

-clothes in the dryer
+placing clothes into the dryer

 Final Thoughts